About AAUW, Austin Affiliate

 AAUW provides funding and a support system for women seeking judicial redress for gender discrimination in education.
 We support challenges to sex discrimination in higher education and the workplace.
 We advocate for policies that advance equity for women and girls.
 We analyze gender equity issues in education and the workplace.
 We help shape the lives of the next generation of women leaders.
 We are leveling the playing field for girls and women in science, technology, engineering, and mathematics.

-Austin Branch Membership
+Austin Affiliate Membership

 Dues

-Annual dues for 2020-2021 will be $75.
-Of that, $59 goes to the National Association, $9 goes to the Minnesota Division, and $7 to the Austin Branch.
-Student memberships are $35.
+Annual dues for 2025-2026 will be $85.
+Of that, $72 goes to the National Association, $9 goes to the Minnesota Division, and $4 to the Austin Affiliate.
+Student memberships are free for Riverland students or $18.81 for all others.

 Monthly Meetings

-Branch Newsletter
+Affiliate Newsletter

-The Austin Branch newsletter is emailed to all members monthly.
+The Austin Affiliate newsletter is emailed to all members monthly.
 If needed, it can be mailed.
-The newsletter is the main source of the information for branch members.
-Anyone wishing to contribute to the newsletter should submit items directly to the newsletter editor before the last Friday of the month.
+The newsletter is the main source of information for affiliate members.
+Newsletters are also posted on this website.

 Fundraising Activities